 • Delicious Food: Hot and Spicy Thai food is world-famous with good reason, but beyond the chilis there is fantastic street-food (you can get a delicious full meal for a couple dollars) and don’t forget the Thai mangoes.

-• Exotic Fun Culture: Thailand has a rich buddhist culture that feels ‘exotic’ yet is easily accessible.
+• Ancient Culture and Temples: Thailand has a rich buddhist culture that feels ‘exotic’ yet is easily accessible.
 Saffron robed monks, glistening temples and street-food hawkers all add to the allure.
 Thai’s also love to have fun and know how to party.
 Going to a Thai club is a great experience, or the world famous festivals like Songkran the Thai water festival.

 What’s Cool